Arslan8/EmbeddedSecCourse/firmware/clock_reset/stm32f429_init_notes.md

 - **RCC** — *Reset and Clock Control*.
 The unit that controls oscillators (HSI/HSE/PLL), prescalers, and peripheral clock gating (APB/AHB).
 - **AHB** — *Advanced High-performance Bus*.
 The high-speed bus used by core, SRAM, DMA, etc.
 - **APB1 / APB2** — *Advanced Peripheral Bus 1/2*.
 Buses for peripherals.
 APB1 is lower-speed; APB2 is higher-speed.
 Peripherals live on these buses and must have their clock enabled to access their registers.
 - **PWR** — *Power Control peripheral*.
-Lets firmware change internal regulator settings (VOS), manage low-power modes and overdrive features.
+Lets firmware change internal regulator settings (VOS), manage low-power modes, and overdrive features.
 - **SYSCFG** — *System Configuration Controller*.
 System-level features such as EXTI line mapping, memory remap, and some I/O compensation controls.
 - **HSI / HSE** — Internal (HSI) or external (HSE) high-speed oscillators.
 HSI is typically 16 MHz RC; HSE is your external crystal/oscillator (commonly 8 MHz).
 - **PLL** — Phase-Locked Loop: used to multiply a base oscillator frequency to a higher SYSCLK frequency (e.g., 168 MHz).